 Personal Growth – If you are already a leader or want to become one, or if you simply want to grow and develop then Groove is for you.
 As a relatively young organization, there is still room for all types of men, no matter where you are on your personal journey.
 We believe all Grooves are equal, no matter what age, financial class or hew of skin.
 We all learn from one another.
 We will never proclaim that you need us more than we need you.
 We want and need energetic and visionary men to be regional officers, start new chapters, or to join an existing one.
 We are always looking for new leaders or further develop existing leaders.

-Fellowship, Faith and Family - The Fellowship in Groove Phi Groove stand for what we do.
+Fellowship, Faith, and Family - The Fellowship in Groove Phi Groove stand for what we do.
 Whether you are a Groove in New York, California, Ghana or England, we like to fellowship with each other and our families have fun and our brotherhood.
-We hold annual meeting called Conclaves in places all over the country, sponsor family picnics, attend church and do other family oriented activities too; Grooves are multidimensional.
+We hold an annual meeting called Conclaves in places all over the country, sponsor family picnics, attend church and do other family-oriented activities too; Grooves are multidimensional.
 There is no such thing as a typical Groove.
 From white to black, we encompass the hold spectrum of the color as our colors indicate.

 Learn About Groove

 Groove Phi Groove Social Fellowship, Inc. was founded at Morgan State College in Baltimore, Maryland on October 12, 1962, by 14 young college-age men (three now deceased); all of whom are as close today as they were over 50 years ago.
 These forward thinking men established our mission to educate and empower the people within communities for the betterment of mankind, especially young black men.

 Groove Phi Groove, Social Fellowship, Inc.